-Manhattan Premises Liability Lawyer
+Manhattan Premises Liability Attorney

 Every day, throughout Manhattan, residents and workers suffer injuries because of dangerous conditions on someone else’s property.
 They slip and fall on a wet floor at a bodega.
 They go flying when an office building escalator suddenly lurches to a stop.
 They find themselves trapped temporarily in a building fire.
 The severe injuries these incidents cause disrupt victims’ lives.
 They cause significant physical, emotional, and financial pain.